-Ph.D Physics, The University of Texas at Austin (To be conferred December 2017)
+Ph.D Physics, The University of Texas at Austin (2017)

 My research is a mixture of theoretical and (light) numerical work in General Relativity.
 My theoretical work concerns topics involving variational principles in General Relativity (with a focus on boundary terms) and quantum gravity.
 I am also involved in a couple of numerical projects; I'm currently involved in the development of a Post-Minkowskian few-body code (we are hoping to release it soon), and the development of a GR code based on the generalized harmonic gauge formulation of the Einstein Field Equations.

 The Poor Man's Introduction to Tensors - These are my notes on tensors--they serve as an introduction to tensor calculus (in Euclidean space) accessible to those with a basic knowledge of linear algebra and vector calculus.
 (Updated December 31st 2017)

 Bhattacharjee, C., Feng, J. C., Stark, D. J., Surveying the implications of generalized vortical dynamics in curved space-time, Monthly Notices of the Royal Astronomical Society, page sty2277, 2018

 Ciufolini, I., Matzner, R. A., Feng, J. C., Paolozzi, A., Rubincam, D. P., Pavlis, E. C., Ries, J. C., Sindoni, G. and Paris, C., A new laser-ranged satellite for General Relativity and space geodesy: IV.
 Thermal drag and the LARES 2 space experiment , Eur.
 Phys.
 J. Plus (2018) 133: 333

 PoMiN - This is a Post-Minkowskian N-Body code, written in C, which includes General Relativistic effects up to first order in Newton's constant G, and all orders in the speed of light c.